Orpowell/tea-tools/README.md

 # Running Tea-tools

-Three commands are currently available using tea-tools: visualise, extract-by-id, extract-by-threshold.
+One commands is currently available using tea-tools: visualise.
 All commands can be run using the following command:

     tea-tools <command> ...